SeunginLyu/seungin-lyu/_drafts/Data-Phase-Transition.md

 > "What is data, like, what is it?"

-By going through _Representation and the Necessity of Interpretation_ by Laura Kurgan and _Objectivity_ by Lorraine Daston,Peter Galison, I developed a mental model of data that explains why the concept of data still feels cloudy and somewhat vague.
+By going through _Representation and the Necessity of Interpretation_ by Laura Kurgan and _Objectivity_ by Lorraine Daston,Peter Galison, I developed a mental model of data that somewhat weaves together the complexities of data such as objectivity, standards, interpretations and etc.

-I see data as frozen snippets of encrypted human stories.
+I see data as **frozen snippets of encrypted human stories**.

 They are encrypted because often times there are hidden secrets that are impossible to be discovered unless we are "provided" the keys to unveil them.